 Luis and Fatima have no plans to retail the Phnom Penh Chourico and are reserving them strictly for restaurant patrons.
 Instead, the couple are focusing their efforts on another side game primed to go league; a small, specialist bakery just around the corner from Tasca do Antonio: FB Bakery.

-FB Bakery serves exclusively Portuguese pastries and other baked goods, including the finest egg tarts in Asia:
+FB Bakery serves exclusively Portuguese pastries and other baked goods.

 The egg tarts and other baked goods are available at Tasca do Antonio.
 But all lovers of milk, honey and all things sweet, take note: a specialist pastry chef from Northern Portugal is winging his way to Phnom Penh and FB Bakery to enloaden our stomachs with a heteronomy of more delicious secrets soon.